Bryan Clauson

-Bryan Clauson (June 15, 1989 – August 7, 2016) was an American professional auto racing driver.
-Best known for his achievements in dirt track open-wheel racing, such as USAC Silver Crown, Midget and Sprint cars.
-Bryan was seen more and more competing with the World of Outlaws (WoO) sprint cars in his last couple of years.
-Clauson was a dirt track icon who also competed in the NASCAR Nationwide Series, Indy Lights, and IndyCar Series and was a development driver for Chip Ganassi Racing.
+Bryan Timothy Clauson (June 15, 1989 – August 7, 2016) was an American professional auto racing driver, best known for his achievements in dirt track open-wheel racing, such as USAC Silver Crown, Midget and Sprint cars.
+Clauson was increasingly seen competing with the World of Outlaws (WoO) sprint cars in his last couple of years.
+Clauson also competed in the NASCAR Nationwide Series, Indy Lights, and IndyCar Series and was a development driver for Chip Ganassi Racing.

 In 2016, Clauson attempted to compete in 200 races including the Indianapolis 500, World of Outlaws sprint cars, wingless sprint cars, and midget cars.
 On August 6, 2016, Clauson was involved in a midget car crash at Belleville High Banks Speedway in Belleville, Kansas, and died the following night.

-In 2018 Bryan was elected into the National Sprint Car Hall of Fame.
+In 2018, Clauson was elected into the National Sprint Car Hall of Fame.
 The facility also built the Bryan Clauson Tower with fan donations overlooking turn 2 at the famed Knoxville Raceway.
 The Indianapolis Motor Speedway's new infield dirt track conducts a 39-lap USAC Midget race in his memory starting in 2018.